Arman-02/XrayImageAnalysis/ReadMe.md

 # 🦴 Bone Fracture Detection System

-A comprehensive deep learning solution for detecting and segmenting bone fractures in X-ray images, optimized for MacBook M4 Pro.
+A comprehensive deep learning solution for detecting and segmenting bone fractures in X-ray images.

 ## 📋 Project Overview